 Undoubtedly, much of Ribeiro's vision of Latin America came from his proximity to the culture of several countries in which he stayed.
 Ribeiro mainly concerned himself with Brazilian issues, but many of these were disseminated in Latin American countries as well.
 This dissemination made the connection between the regionalism in Ribeiro's conception of Latin America and that present in Rama's Transculturación Narrativa en América Latina visible.
-99 Thus, although his presence in various countries of the region was important for the conception of Latin America in his work, Ribeiro's political and intellectual exchanges also had an impact on the work of his Spanish American counterparts who were also seeking the development of a stronger dialogue between Lusophone and Spanish-speaking regions of the region.
+Thus, although his presence in various countries of the region was important for the conception of Latin America in his work, Ribeiro's political and intellectual exchanges also had an impact on the work of his Spanish American counterparts who were also seeking the development of a stronger dialogue between Lusophone and Spanish-speaking regions of the continent, especially after the dictatorships that appeared later on in other countries of the region.